natalieagus/50002/docs/Software/k_stackandprocedures.md

 Afterwards, we can continue with the implementation of `fact` above as it is.

+{: .new-title}
+> Think about `Reg[BP]-12`!
+>
 > Think carefully about why the first argument is always at address pointed by `Reg[BP]-12`.
 This is a direct result of caller procedure and callee entry sequence (1) to (3).

-### Fourthly, implement callee exit sequence.
+#### **Fourthly**, Implement callee exit sequence

 The exit sequence is consisted of six steps:
 1. Put return value at `R0`.
 2. Restore all registers' state that were used by the function computations using `POP`, in **reverse** order.
 3. `ADD(BP, R31, SP)`: move the content of `BP` to `SP`.
 This is to set the stack pointer back to the **stack frame base** for this function call.
 	> Remember, we need to leave the stack state as per the original state when the function returns.
-So whatever stuffs are added to the stack by this function must be removed.
+Hence, whatever stuffs that are added to the stack by this function must be removed.
 	> We can also use the macro for this: `MOVE(BP, SP)`
 4. `POP(BP)` : restore `Reg[BP]` to its original value
 5. `POP(LP)` : restore `Reg[LP]` to its original value -- remember, this register **contains the caller's *return* address.**